Page Content

 Certification is a process by which nongovernmental agencies or associations grant recognition of competence to individuals who have met certain predetermined qualifications.
 Certification provides professional credentialing for pharmacy technicians and is required of some pharmacy technicians depending on where they are employed.

-Requirements for pharmacy technicians depend on the particular state they practice.
+Requirements for pharmacy technicians depend on the particular state in which they practice.
 Some states do not require certification and are simply regulated through exams, continuing education, and background checks.
-Other states do require that pharmacy technicians are certified by passing the PTCE.
+Other states do require that pharmacy technicians be certified by passing the PTCE.

 Once a pharmacy technician has passed the PTCE exam, they can practice as a certified pharmacy technician (CPHT).